MCP Support¶

 Optimize server performance for your use case.
 For detailed performance configuration options, see Server Configuration.

-ToolUniverse MCP servers are compatible with major AI assistants and platforms:
+ToolUniverse MCP servers are compatible with major AI scientists and platforms:

 Integrate ToolUniverse with Claude Desktop for powerful desktop-based scientific research.